MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native-get-started.md

 #### Plugin Installation (iOS - RNPM)

 1. As of v0.27 of React Native, `rnpm link` has already been merged into the React Native CLI.
-Simply run:
+Run:

     ```shell
     react-native link react-native-code-push